spraakbanken/korp-frontend/doc/frontend_devel.md

 }
 ```

-If you need to merge rows or otherwise alter the table structure, you can extend the `StatsProxy` class and do `statsProxyFactory.setClass(MyStatsProxy)`.
+If you need to merge rows or otherwise alter the table structure, implement and assign a function to the `statistics_postprocess` setting.

 ### Stringify functions